becodeorg/ai-track-news-aggregator/README.md

 ### Data pipeline
-Create a data pipeline that allow you to
+Create a data pipeline that allows you to
 - gather information from your sources
 - store them (you need to decide what technology to use)
 - schedule the update of your database